Monkeystation/photanol-com/src/pages/index.md

         ### How to apply

         Please send your cover letter and resume to jobs@photanol.com.
 The deadline is January 31, 2021, but we review the applications on a rolling basis.

-We look forward to hearing from you!
+        We are looking forward to hearing from you!
     - title: Chief Technology Officer (CTO)
       description_short: To strengthen our team Photanol is looking for a Chief Technology Officer.